Alice Dingle

-Alice Edith Rose Dingle (née Wilson) is a fictional character from the British ITV soap opera, Emmerdale, played by Ursula Holden-Gill.
+Alice Dingle (also Wilson) is a fictional character from the British ITV soap opera Emmerdale, played by Ursula Holden-Gill.
 She made her first on-screen appearance during the episode broadcast on 5 December 2004.

 Storylines

 The death of her father left Alice Wilson alone on the family farm, trying to make ends meet.
 When vet Paddy Kirk was called to see to her chickens, he and wife Emily were horrified by the way she was living and befriended her – soon she had temporarily moved in with them.

 Through Emily, Alice became friends with Sam Dingle, who shared her love of chickens and was equally socially-excluded.
 Feelings between Alice and Sam ran deep and when she decided to sell her farm to relocate to Norfolk, he was in turmoil.
 In fact, he was so distraught at the prospect of losing Alice that he threatened to kill himself, leaving Eric Pollard to talk him out of it.
 However, what had been the worst day of his life, became the best when Alice returned from auctioning her property and they kissed.
 While she prepared to leave, Alice asked Sam to join her and live together as a couple.
 Horrified at the prospect of leaving Emmerdale and his beloved family, Sam refused and Alice prepared to go to Norfolk alone.
 But, realising this was his son's chance at happiness, Zak gave Sam some sage advice and then drove him to the station in time to catch the train with Alice.
 For months the couple lived happily on their chicken farm, keeping the Dingles updated on how they were.